 A lot of the Internet you use-in particular, things like WiFi-was invented by ham radio people.
 (It's true!
 Look into the system called ALOHAnet.)
 So "because we invented it," and also "because often we have better options that are more fun."
-In addition, when the Internet goes down, it's helpful to have other options.
 Also we do use the Internet for some things, like talking about ham radio, obsessing over antenna design, and looking for memes.